ForkBombGIT/COMP4004-CMS/README.md

 *This code is ran using `selenium` and as such, the test suite requires a viewable browser window.
 While running the test suite ensure adequate space on your monitor for selenium to interact.*

+We choose to utilize selenium for this project as it was required for the project to utilize `cucumbe`   scenarios

 Start the project by running  a shell in the root directory of the project and running `make up`

 Once the project is running, open a new shell, enter the `backend/` directory and run the command `npm run bdd`